OctopusDeploy/blog/blog/2021-05/exporting-projects/index.md

 These scenarios are different in subtle but significant ways, often requiring different variable values, lifecycles, tenants, etc., to be maintained between the instances.
 We have laid the foundations with this feature to support these scenarios, and hope to do so in a future release.

 ## Conclusion
-The Project Export/Import feature is available in Octopus Cloud instances now, and will be in the 2021.1 release available from our [Downloads page](https://octopus.com/downloads).
+The Project Export/Import feature is available in Octopus Cloud instances now, and is part of the 2021.1 release available from the [Downloads page](https://octopus.com/downloads).

-We hope this makes it easier migrating projects from self-hosted to Octopus Cloud.
+We hope this makes it easier to migrate projects from self-hosted to Octopus Cloud.

 Happy deployments!